Let us go on a journey where we shall find PERFECT PEACE. Are you ready?

 “Be imitators of God, therefore, as beloved children” (Ephesians 5:1).

-Let’s get to the point of our original question: where can we find perfect peace in a world surrounded by pain, sickness, tragedy and death?
+Let us get to the point of our original question.
+Where can we find perfect peace in a world surrounded by pain, sickness, tragedy and death?

 What is God’s rule?

-There are three different types of “love” in the universe around us and in the Greek language, they are described as: agape, phileo and eros.
+There are three different types of “love” in the world around us and in the Greek language, they are described as: agape, phileo and eros.

-The word “love” here is translated from the Greek word “agape,” which is an unconditional good will towards all men love, benevolence, and feeling total kindness and good will towards our enemies and those who do harm to us, whether we classify this harm as from ignorance or not.
+The word “love” here in John 13:34, 35, is translated from the Greek word “agape,“ which is an unconditional goodwill towards all men; love, benevolence, and feeling sincere kindness and good will towards our enemies and those who do harm to us, whether we classify this harm as from ignorance or not.

 Agape love, thinks of others as better than one’s own self (Philippians 2:3).

 In 1 John 3:15 we are explained that “Whosoever hateth his brother is a murderer: and ye know that no murderer hath eternal life abiding in him.”

 What a pleasure it is to be in the midst of such who speak kindly to and about others.
 These are described in Psalm 92 who “flourish like the palm tree” …. who “still bring forth fruit in old age.“